 Post-Brexit however, taking pets from the UK to Spain is more difficult and will take both more planning and more money.

 Below we’ve detailed some of the things you need to know about taking pets from the UK to Spain.
 (For the purposes of this advice, the government considers a pet to be a dog, cat or ferret.)
+Be sure you also know the law for having a pet in Spain.
+Some rules could be different in UK and in Spain.

 Can I still bring my pet to Spain?